Nicholas Monroe: 2001

 Nicholas competed in doubles in his first main-draw Futures match.
 He and partner (compatriot) Tripp Phillips lost in the first round of USA F21.
-This was the only tour event he competed in 2001.
+This was the only tour event he competed in during 2001.

 2002

 Monroe reached the quarterfinals of his first Futures tournament in singles play, USA F11, played in Peoria, Illinois in July.

 2003

 Nicholas won his first Futures doubles match, partnering Yannis Vlachos to the semifinals of Slovenia F1.

 2004: Turned Pro

 After playing only four Futures events in 2003, Monroe played, from June, a full schedule in 2004.
 In his first doubles tournament of the year, he reached his first final, partnering Jonathan Igbinovia.
 In August he reached his first singles semifinal, at Indonesia F2 in Makassar.
-In October, Monroe captured his first doubles Futures title, in doubles, partnering Márcio Torres, at Venezuela F3.
+In October, Monroe captured his first Futures title, in doubles, partnering Márcio Torres at Venezuela F3.
 He won a second two weeks later, Mexico F17, playing alongside Jeremy Wurtzman.
 Later in November, Monroe played in his first Challenger tournament, the Puebla Challenger in Puebla, Mexico, losing in the first round to Santiago González.
 In doubles, he and Wurtzman reached the semifinals.
 Three weeks later in Guadalajara, however, he won two Challenger matches to reach the quarterfinals.